consensus-shipyard/consensuslab/specs/hierarchical_consensus.md

 The following section presents an overview of the lifecycle of a subnet.

 ### Spawning and joining a subnet
 Creating a new subnet instantiates a new independent state with all its subnet-specific requirements to operate independently.
-This includes, in particular: a new pubsub topic that peers use as the transport layer to exchange subnet-specific messages, a new mempool instance, a new instance of the Virtual Machine (VM), as well as any other additional module required by the consensus that the subnet is running (builtin-actors, mining resources, etc.).
+This includes, in particular: a new pubsub topic that peers use as the transport layer to exchange subnet-specific messages, a new mempool instance, a new instance of the Virtual Machine (VM), as well as any other additional module required by the consensus that the subnet is running (built-in actors, mining resources, etc.).

 To spawn a new subnet, peers need to deploy a new `SubnetActor` that implements the core logic for the governance of the new subnet.
 The contract specifies the consensus protocol to be run by the subnet and the set of policies to be enforced for new members, leaving members, checkpointing, killing the subnet, etc. For a new subnet to interact with the rest of the hierarchy, it needs to be registered in the `SCA` of the parent chain.
 The `SCA` is a system actor that exposes the interface for subnets to interact with the hierarchical consensus protocol.
 This smart contract includes all the available functionalities related to subnets and their management.
 And, as `SA`s are user-defined and untrusted, it also enforces security requirements, fund management and the cryptoeconomics of hierarchical consensus.

-Subnets are identified with a unique ID that is inferred deterministically from the ID of its parent and from the ID of the `SA` that governs the subnet's operation.
-This deterministic naming enables the discovery of --- and interaction with --- subnets from any other point in the hierarchy without the need for a discovery service: peers only need to send a message to the subnet's specific pubsub topic, identified with the subnet's ID.

 For a subnet to be registered in the `SCA`, the actor needs to send a new message to the `Register()` function of the `SCA`.
 This transaction includes the amount of tokens the subnet wants to add as collateral in the parent chain to secure the child chain.
 The `SA` may implement custom policies that needs to be fulfilled before registering the subnet and triggering `Register()` message to the `SCA`, like for instance waiting for a minimum number of validators to join the network and put some collateral.
 The `SA` will also need to require that enough collateral is staked before registering to ensure that the message succeeds.
-For a subnet to be activated in HC, at least `CollateralThreshold` needs to be staked in the `SCA`.
+For a subnet to be activated in HC, at least `CollateralThreshold` needs to be staked in the `SCA` to be in an `Active` state.

+This collateral is frozen through the lifetime of the subnet and does not become part of its circulating supply.
+These funds are slashed when a valid complaint in the subnet is reported to the parent, or when a validator of the subnet leaves and release its collateral.
+If the subnet's collateral drops below `CollateralThreshold`, the subnet enters an `Inactive` state, and it can no longer interact with the rest of the hierarchy.
+To recover its `Active` state, users of the subnet need to put up additional collateral.

 ### Leaving and killing a subnet
 Members of a subnet can leave the subnet at any point by sending a message to the subnet's `SA` in the parent chain.
 If the miner fulfils the requirements to leave the subnet defined in the subnet's `SA` when it was deployed, a message to the `SCA` is triggered by the `SA` to release the miner's collateral.
 If a validator leaving the subnet brings the collateral of the subnet below `CollateralThreshold`, the subnet gets in an `Inactive` state, and it can no longer interact with the rest of the chains in the hierarchy or checkpoint to the top chain.
 To recover its `Active` state, any participant in the protocol (within or outside the subnet, user or validator) needs to put up additional collateral.

-Validators of a subnet can also kill a subnet by sending a `ReleaseCollateral()` message to the `SA`.
-Similar to the previous situation, the `SA` sends a message to the `SCA` to release all the collateral for the subnet if all the requirements to kill the subnet are fulfilled.

-Subnet validators need to have locked at least `CollateralThreshold` in their parent's `SCA` to register the subnet to the hierarchy and be able to interact with other subnets.
-This collateral is frozen through the lifetime of the subnet and does not become part of its circulating supply.
-These funds are slashed when a valid complaint in the subnet is reported to the parent.
-If the subnet's collateral drops below `CollateralThreshold`, the subnet enters an `Inactive` state, and it can no longer interact with the rest of the hierarchy.
-To recover its `Active` state, users of the subnet need to put up additional collateral.

-### Handling the state of killed subnets
+An `Inactive` subnet can be killed by calling the `Kill()` method of the subnet actor that propagates the `Kill()` signal (if all the checks pass) to the SCA.

 Validators in a subnet may choose to implicitly kill it by stopping the validation of blocks.
 The subnet may still be holding user funds or useful state.
 If miners leave the subnet and take the collateral below the `CollateralThreshold`, users no longer have a way to get their funds and state out of the subnet.
 To prevent this from happening, the `SCA` includes a `Save()` function that allows any participant in the subnet to persist the state.
 Users may choose to perform this snapshot with the latest state right before the subnet is killed, or perform periodic snapshots to keep track of the evolution of the state.
 Through this persisted state and the checkpoints committed by the subnet, users are able to provide proof of pending funds held in the subnet or of a specific part of the state that they want to be migrated back to the parent. `Save()` is also used to enforce the [Data availability](#Data-availability "Data availability") of a subnet's state.

 ## Naming